1. Home/

 • Clear legal integration of SLAs into the contract structure with unambiguous legal binding effect.

-• Definition of precise consequences for SLA violations with graduated, appropriate legal consequences.
+• Definition of precise consequences for SLA breaches with graduated, proportionate legal remedies.

-• Implementation of a legally compliant service credit system with clear calculation formulas and billing modalities.
+• Implementation of a legally sound service credit system with clear calculation formulas and billing procedures.

-• Specification of specific rights for repeated or serious SLA violations (special termination rights, damages).
+• Establishment of specific rights in the event of repeated or serious SLA breaches (special termination rights, damages).

-• Integration of regulations on burden of proof distribution and documentation obligations for SLA violations.
+• Integration of provisions on the allocation of the burden of proof and documentation obligations in the event of SLA breaches.

-• Implementation of automated monitoring and reporting systems for continuous SLA monitoring.
+• Implementation of automated monitoring and reporting systems for continuous SLA oversight.

-• Specification of standardized reporting formats with different levels of detail for different stakeholders.
+• Establishment of standardised reporting formats with various levels of detail for different stakeholders.

-• Establishment of regular SLA review meetings with clearly defined participants, agenda, and decision-making authority.
+• Establishment of regular SLA review meetings with clearly defined participants, agendas and decision-making authority.

-• Development of root cause analysis processes for systematic investigation of SLA violations.
+• Development of root cause analysis processes for the systematic investigation of SLA breaches.

 🔄 Flexibility and Adaptability:

-• Implementation of structured SLA adjustment processes for changed business requirements or environmental conditions.
+• Implementation of structured SLA adaptation processes for changed business requirements or environmental conditions.

-• Specification of transition and phase-in regulations for the introduction of new services or SLAs.
+• Establishment of transition and phasing-in provisions when introducing new services or SLAs.

-• Development of mechanisms for temporary SLA adjustment in exceptional situations (e.g., force majeure).
+• Development of mechanisms for temporary SLA adjustments in exceptional situations (e.g. force majeure).

-• Integration of continuous improvement requirements with gradual increase of SLA targets over the contract term.
+• Integration of continuous improvement requirements with a gradual increase in SLA targets over the contract term.

 • Implementation of benchmarking mechanisms for market-appropriate adjustment of SLAs during the contract term.